Background

 Challenge

-The choice of mechanism was simple and efficient from point of view of standardization but needed too much space substantially adding to the overall foot print of the enclosure.
-We envisioned the enclosure from the point of view of a desktop product which wont take too much space in the busy offices and shops of diamond merchants in Indian scenario.
+The choice of mechanism was simple and efficient from the point of view of standardization but needed too much space, substantially adding to the overall footprint of the enclosure.
+We envisioned the enclosure from the point of view of a desktop product that won't take up too much space in the busy offices and shops of diamond merchants in the Indian scenario.

 ENCLOSURE STYLING